FrozenNode/Laravel-Administrator/src/docs/configuration.md

 <a name="introduction"></a>
 ## Introduction

-Once the bundle is installed, create a new file in your application config called administrator.php (`application/config/administrator.php`).
-Then copy the contents of the bundle's config file (`bundles/administrator/config/administrator.php`) and paste it into the application config file you just created.
-This will be where you define the bundle-wide configuration options.
+Once the package is installed, you can publish the config file with:

+	php artisan config:publish frozennode/administrator

+This will create the file `app/config/packages/frozennode/administrator/administrator.php` and seed it with some defaults.
+This [config file](http://administrator.frozennode.com/docs/configuration) is the primary way you interact with Administrator.

+If you've installed the Laravel 3 bundle, you can either edit the `bundles/administrator/config/administrator.php` file directly, or you can create an `administrator.php` at `application/config`.

 All of the configuration options are used, but not all of them must be supplied.
-When Administrator loads up, it overwrites the default options set in `bundles/administrator/config/administrator.php` with the options you set in `application/config/administrator.php`.

 <a name="options"></a>
 ## Options